G-U-N/AnimateLCM/README.md

 ### Introduction

-Consistency model is a promising new family of generative models for fast yet high-quality generation, proposed by Professor [Yang Song](https://yang-song.net/).

 Animate-LCM is **a pioneer work** and exploratory on fast animation generation following the consistency models, being able to generate animations in good quality with 4 inference steps.